argoproj-labs/argocd-operator/docs/usage/keycloak/kubernetes.md

 minikube addons enable ingress
 ```

 Verify that the ingress Pod is running.
-In this example, the ingress controller is running in the `kube-system` namespace.
+In this example, the ingress controller is running in the `ingress-nginx` namespace.

 ```bash
 kubectl get pods -A